Mr-Eke/DueBoard/README.md

 ![Image](https://github.com/user-attachments/assets/e68b260f-37a1-4a07-919d-be969c52325f)

-**DueBoard** is a web application designed for ALU students that seamlessly syncs their Canvas calendar with Google Calendar.
-It displays comprehensive assignment information such as due dates (with countdowns), assignment names, course names, and descriptions, which users can sort and search according to their preferences.
+**DueBoard** DueBoard helps students stay on top of their assignment deadlines by syncing Canvas assignment events with Google Calendar.
+The web application presents retrieved data in an easy-to-understand format, allowing users to sort, filter, and search assignments seamlessly.
+With such an intuitive user interface, **DueBoard** enhances the overall user experience, ensuring students can efficiently manage their academic schedules.
 ## Features
 - [x] **Canvas Calendar Sync:** Automatically sync and read your Canvas calendar events from Google Calendar.
 - [x] **Assignment Details:** You can view your assignments with their name, module, description, and countdown until the due date.